The Family Lorenzo

 As often happens in rural artisan communities, once the senior Lorenzo found a market for his striking masonite panel art pieces, other family members joined in.
 Lucas’ four sons, Aureliano, Jesus, Nicolas, and Santiago, are now panel painters, as well as his two daughters, Carlota and Socorro.
 The family art franchise will, no doubt, pass to a third generation.
 The Lorenzo offspring mostly work in the same naif style as father, Lucas, adding a few more realistic touches suggestive of traditional sacred art, as can be seen, when comparing father and son renditions of the Baptism of Christ in the Sacred Art Pilgrim Collection.

 In these high-gloss masonite art pieces, we get a glimpse of heaven and earth, as seen through the eyes of Mexican villagers, who consider Christ, the Virgin Mary, and the saints to be powerful intercessors in the their daily lives.
 St. Anthony the Abbot (the Desert Father) appears in a field with farm animals in his role as a protector of livestock.
 St. Pascual Bailon, the patron saint of chefs and cooks, has a vision of the holy food of the Eucharist among the pots and pans of the kitchen.
-St. Patrick from the Emerald Isle even shows up to do a bit of snake maintenance work, while an angel plows the field to give St. Isidore the Farmer time for prayer.
+St. Patrick from the Emerald Isle shows up to do a bit of snake maintenance work, while an angel plows the field to give St. Isidore the Farmer time for prayer.

 Local color and topical references abound in these sacred art pieces.
 The Three Kings travel on exotic spotted beasts under a blazing sun across the ruggedly green terrain of the Guerrero region.
 A jaguar, the sacred totem of the Mayans and Aztecs, takes pride of place among the animals gathered at Noah‘s Ark, while Our Lady of Guadalupe looks on.
 In another delightful panel, Mexico's beloved Patron keeps company with two heroes of popular culture: a lucha libre wrestler and a black-masked, "freedom-fighter" from the Zapatista National Liberation Army.
 The phrase, Viva Cristo Rey ("Long Live Christ the King!"), painted on a portrait of Christ, recalls the rallying cry of peasant rebels in a 1920s uprising against an anti-clerical, revolutionary regime in Mexico City.